Got a basket of blackberries? Learn how to transform 2kg into ice cream, sorbet, frozen yoghurt & jam — delicious recipes & tips.

 Whether you enjoy it on toast, as a yoghurt topping, or in pastries, homemade blackberry jam adds a cosy and nostalgic touch to your breakfast.

-With 1kg of Blackberries left, we’ll need them all for this recipe and it should produce approximately 4-6 240ml jars of jam, so you’ll have some spare that you can gift to friends or family.
+With 1kg of Blackberries left, we’ll need them all for this recipe, and it should produce approximately 4-6 240ml jars of jam, so you’ll have some spare that you can gift to friends or family.

 Homemade Blackberry Jam Recipe

-- 1kg fresh blackberries
+- 1 kg blackberries

 - Juice of 1 lemon